-Assignments for New Freshmen, New Graduate Students and New Transfer Students (all students new to Clemson University):
+Assignments for New Freshmen and New Transfer Students (all students new to Clemson University):

 Housing assignments for the academic year for any new student are made only after the student has been officially accepted to the university.
 Students must pay the required Admissions Fee by May 1st to be eligible to live in University Housing.
 Students must complete the online Housing contract and pay the nonrefundable contract fee.
 New students attending Clemson beginning spring semester and desire to reside in University Housing must complete the online Housing contract and the pay the nonrefundable contract fee upon acceptance to the University.

-Assignments for Continuing Undergraduate and Graduate Students, Co-ops and Former Students Returning:
+Assignments for Continuing Undergraduate, Co-ops and Former Students Returning:

 Any currently enrolled student or former student returning may apply for on-campus housing by completing the online contract.